 Quick Start#

-If you’re new to Feature-engine this guide will get you started.
+If you’re new to feature-engine this guide will get you started.
 Feature-engine

-transformers have the methods fit()
+transformers have the methods fit() and transform() to learn parameters from the

 data and then modify the data.
-They work just like any Scikit-learn transformer.
+They work just like any scikit-learn transformer.

 Installation#